brohrer/brandonrohrer.com/markdown/data_eng_for_beginners.md

 ### Data store

-Tables become very awkward when storing larger items, like images, audio, or video files.
+Tables become very awkward when storing larger items, like https://raw.githubusercontent.com/brohrer/blog_images/refs/heads/main, audio, or video files.
 These are often much larger than the other data types in a table and can throw off the database's strategies for efficient storage and quick access.
 In these cases, the files can be stored in